apjansing/JansingFinalProject-CSC518/README.md

-# An Survey of Apache Apex
+# A Survey of Apache Apex

 ## Abstract
 Apache Apex is Hadoop YARN-native framework for building distributed applications and applies native streaming to the data processing pipeline [[3]](#WEISE).
 The Apex project was mainly been driven by the company DataTorrent.
 DataTorrent shut its doors back in May of 2018 [[2]](#WIKI) [[7]](#DATANAMI).